programarivm/hello-world-bundle/README.md

     Hello world!
 Name: 51 Pegasi c.
 Exoplanet: true.
 Satellites: 10.

+### Testing

+`programarivm/hello-world-bundle` is developed and tested with the help of [Zebra](https://github.com/programarivm/zebra) which is a Symfony 5 app behaving as a host in order to develop and test Symfony 5 bundles.

 ### Contributions

 Would you help make this library better?
 Contributions are welcome.